OpenSuSE Man Pages

 Execute a command (possibly searching PATH) when an infected

 message is found.
-The following parameters are passed to the
+The following parameters are passed to the in-

-Note #2: the process is invoked in the context of clamav-milter.
+#2: the process is invoked in the context of clamav-milter.
+Note

-quick or fork to avoid unnecessary delays in email delivery.
+fork to avoid unnecessary delays in email delivery.

 Default: disabled